johannschopplich/kirby-serp-preview/README.md

 - Kirby 4+

 Kirby is not free software.
-However, you can try Kirby and the Starterkit on your local machine or on a test server as long as you need to make sure it is the right tool for your next project. … and when you’re convinced, [buy your license](https://getkirby.com/buy).
+However, you can try Kirby and the Starterkit on your local machine or on a test server as long as you need to make sure it is the right tool for your next project. … and when you're convinced, [buy your license](https://getkirby.com/buy).

 ## Installation